shikokuchuo/mirai/README.md

 Minimalist async evaluation framework for R.

-Lightweight parallel code execution, local or distributed across the network.
+Lightweight parallel code execution and distributed computing.

-Designed for simplicity, a ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.
+Designed for simplicity, a ‘mirai’ evaluates an R expression asynchronously, on local or network resources, resolving automatically upon completion.

-Leverages ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) to provide efficient task scheduling, scalability beyond R connection limits, and transports faster than TCP/IP for inter-process communications.
+Features efficient task scheduling, scalability beyond R connection limits, and transports faster than TCP/IP for inter-process communications, courtesy of ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.

 `mirai()` returns a ‘mirai’ object immediately. ‘mirai’ (未来 みらい) is Japanese for ‘future’.